All Episodes

 Yeah, you were targeted.

-Yes, I actually was, because they knew something about me, and I felt that, well, since they know something about me, there was certainly that possibility that I was targeted, and I found out that yes, I had been targeted.
+Yes, I actually was because they knew something about me and I felt that, well, since they know something about me, there was certainly that possibility that I was targeted.

-And so, there are other, it would be your feeling then, that there are other prominent People in what areas?
+And so there are other, it would be your feeling then, that there are other prominent people in what areas?

 And there are a lot of people around the world now with some very big secrets.

-Yes, and they are shifting, whereas before they used to take anonymous people simply because they were studying the body itself.
+Whereas before they used to take anonymous people simply because they were studying the body itself.

 As we would study a lab animal, perhaps.

-Yes, and so anybody would do, but they said that phase is now over.
+But they said that phase is now over.

-Well, then this is a very, very important question, Philip.
+Well, then, this is a very, very important question, Philip.

-It would be your view, then, that there are probably world leaders, people in very high places, who have gone through what you have gone through, and they're keeping their mouths shut.
+It would be your view, then, that there are probably world leaders, people in very high places who have gone through what you have gone through, and they're keeping their mouths shut.

 When we say leaders, we're talking about leaders in particular fields.

-We're not talking about necessarily about political leaders.
+We're not talking necessarily about government leaders.

 No, I don't think so.

-In democratic societies, people who are in power today are not going to be in power tomorrow, and they're not going to have that much influence.
+We're not talking about government leaders because since there's still a lot of preliminary work to be done in democratic societies, you know, people who are in power today are not going to be in power tomorrow, and they're not going to have that much influence.

-As a matter of fact, the people who are going to be in power when this occurs may not even have any name recognition today.
+And matter of fact, the people who are going to be in power when this occurs may not even have any name recognition today.

-But people in commerce and manufacturing and medicine, science, The prominent leaders in the field, or at least experts, if not world-recognized figures, at least experts.
+But people in commerce and manufacturing and medicine, science, prominent leaders in the field, or at least experts, if not world-recognized figures, at least experts.

 That's a lot of knowledge.

-They gave me an overview and asked me to write a white paper so that the people of humans would have a general picture, at least, of what is occurring even as the pieces start falling into place.
+I have an overview of what they they gave me an overview and asked me to write a white paper so that the people of humans would have a general picture, at least, of what is occurring even as the pieces start falling into place.

-You wouldn't be able to see it by just the small...
-It's like a jigsaw puzzle.
+You wouldn't be able to see it by just the small.

 You're not going to be able to see the total picture from one or two or three pieces.